Yerry Mina: Barcelona

-On 11 January 2018, FC Barcelona and Palmeiras reached an agreement regarding the transfer of Yerry Mina for the remainder of the current season and five more seasons, until 30 June 2023.
-This made him the first-ever Colombian to play for the club.
-The cost of the transfer was €11.8 million, and his release clause was set at €100 million.
+On 11 January 2018, FC Barcelona and Palmeiras reached an agreement for the transfer of Mina on a deal running for the remainder of the 2017–18 season and five more seasons, until 30 June 2023, making him the first Colombian player in the club's history.
+The transfer fee was reported as €11.8 million with a release clause set at €100 million, with Barcelona describing him as a powerful, aerially dominant centre-back signed to provide depth behind Gerard Piqué and Samuel Umtiti.